Frequently Asked Questions

 How long you stay in counselling depends on your needs, goals, and budget.

-If you're hoping for lasting change with significant life challenges, then at least 10-12 weekly sessions is recommended.
+If you're hoping for lasting change with significant life challenges, then at least 10-12 weekly or bi-weekly sessions may be recommended.

 In counselling, your goals come first.
 We will discuss your goals in an ongoing way, and come up with a plan that offers you the support you need to best meet them.